arn-the-long-beard/talk-and-seek/README.md

 * Arnaud Menant alias the "Security Freak" from SportIn : arn.menant@gmail.com
 * Other community or team contact

+Thank you very much for your previous work [grvcoelho](https://github.com/grvcoelho/react-voice-components)

+Thank you very much for your checklist [thedaviddias](https://github.com/thedaviddias/Front-End-Checklist)

 Feel free to ask questions and help about how to run an isomorphic React-Redux app like this